jaschadub/mockloop-mcp/docs/contributing/community-support.md

 We recognize contributors in several ways:

 #### Contributors File
-All contributors are listed in our [CONTRIBUTORS.md](../../CONTRIBUTORS.md) file.
+All contributors are listed in our CONTRIBUTORS.md file (to be created).

 #### Release Notes
 Significant contributions are mentioned in release notes with contributor attribution.